aolkin/hrdc/docs/venueapp_admin.md

 checkbox, rather than trying to delete the role.
 This will prevent the role from being displayed or selected on staff lists.

+In general, when you need to make a change to a role, it is better to archive the old one and create a new one, as existing applications referencing that role will not update correctly.
+By creating a new one and archiving the old one, new staff members added to any application will use the new role instance.

 ### "Other" Staff Roles

 "Other" staff roles are also special, in that they allow production teams to